VincentyTM/vkit/README.md

 ## Serializing a Form

-To serialize a form the way you want, you can use `$.serialize`.
+In order to serialize a form the way you want, you can use `$.serialize`.
 It iterates over all name-value pairs of the form, just as if it was parsed on the server side.
 ```javascript
 function FormComponent(){
     function onSubmit(e){